 So off I went to my local fabric shop.
 There were 10 fabric designs to choose from, all pretty and reasonably priced.
 After much deliberation (which, at some point, saw me on all fours examining a bolt of fabric rolled out on the floor), I chose a black-and-grey leopard print and an orange-and-brown fabric with animal spots and chains.
 The second fabric sounds like a scary mess but it really isn’t that scary in reality.
 Mmmmaybe just a little but it had that retro look I was aiming for.

 And so my journey to owning a piece of feminine revolution began.
-Even before I bought my fabric, I knew I wanted a bias-cut bottom half, to give the dress some fluid movement.
+Even before I bought my fabric, I knew I wanted a bias-cut bottom half, for lots of movement.
 Fortunately, the jersey knits in the shop are all 60″ width, perfect for dresses cut on the bias.
 For the top, I decided to use and modify the bodice block I drafted months ago.
 With a few adjustments, several hours of sewing, and a sore thumb thanks to a pair of ridiculously blunt scissors (my shears was in a bag 300 miles away) , my wrap dress was ready.
 And here it is, in all its animalistic glory.

 I finally have a wrap dress that makes me feel free and , er, sexy.
 And yes, I could be out of it in a minute if I chose to!
 If this inspired you to make your own, do come back in a few days for the tutorial.